-Chase now offers two of the best business credit cards that don’t charge an annual fee, the Ink Business Unlimited℠ Credit Card and Ink Business Cash℠ Credit Card.
-Both business cards earn rewards on every purchase, but one can be more rewarding than the other, depending on your spending habits.
+Chase now offers two of the best business credit cards that don’t charge an annual fee – the Ink Business Unlimited℠ Credit Card and Ink Business Cash℠ Credit Card.
+Both Ink Unlimited and Chase Ink business credit cards earn rewards on every purchase, but one can be more rewarding than the other, depending on your spending habits.
 Let’s dive a little deeper to compare the cards in the Chase Ink Unlimited vs Chase Ink Cash debate.

-As a new cardholder with either card, you will receive a $500 cash bonus by spending $3,000 in the first three months.
+As a new cardholder with either card, you will receive a $500 cash bonus by spending $3,000 on purchases in the first three months of account opening.
 This bonus can be redeemed for any of the four award options.
 Note that it’s competitive with other business credit cards without an annual fee.

 After these five parallels, these two Ink credit cards begin to take a different path.
 The comparison ultimately comes down to which purchase rewards complements your spending more.